 Good luck is nice, but it is not something you can depend on, or waste time and energy hoping for.
 When you start wishing for good fortune you are doing two very important things: dismissing your own talents and abilities, and removing yourself from the equation.
 Depending on luck means things are now completely out of your hands, and up to fate.
 I don’t know about you, but I don’t know fate well enough to leave my goals in it’s hands.

 3. Get in touch with the reasons you started.

 It is very difficult to maintain the enthusiasm and excitement we felt at the beginning of the year over the long stretch of a full season.
-Sometimes we need to remind ourselves what we are doing and why we are doing it.
+As the hard swim workouts accumulate sometimes we need to remind ourselves what we are doing and why we are doing it.